orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 We are exporting two things here, the first (`auth`) will give us direct integration into Firebase's SDK so we can utilize some of their methods for things like login, logout, and registration.
 The second is a helper method that will set a flag in localStorage, and you'll see later why that's necessary.

-With Firebase ready to go, let's set up Redux within our application.
+With Firebase ready to go, let's get Redux setup within our application.

 ## Redux

 [Redux](https://redux.js.org/) is a library that assists with controlling and maintaining global state within an application.
 The `react-redux` dependency we installed earlier lets us use certain bindings for Redux within our React application.
-For the scope of this article I'm going to assume you are somewhat familiar with Redux, as we'll be using it to maintain state in the context of users.
+For the scope of this article, I'm going to assume you are somewhat familiar with Redux, as we'll be using it to maintain state in the context of users.

-Lets create another directory under the src folder, and call it redux.
-We're going to drop **four** files in here.
+Lets create another directory under the `src` folder, and call it `redux`.
+We're going to drop four files in here.

 The first is going to set up our global store within redux, we'll call this `configure-store.js`.